Draw each of the following vectors, label an angle that specifies... | Channels for Pearson+

 Textbook Question

-Draw each of the following vectors, label an angle that specifies the vector's direction, and then find the vector's magnitude and direction. (c) v = (14i - 11j) m/s
+Draw each of the following vectors, label an angle that specifies the vector's direction, then find its magnitude and direction. (b) r = (-2.0i - 1.0j) cm

 Verified Solution